innoq/ml-ops.org/content/phase-zero.md

 ### Features (Engineering)

-As every ML algorithm requires input data in form of features, we should clarify how should the input data be represented.
-How do we extract features from raw sources.
-Consider to include domain experts to specify what data aspects are most important for the particular ML task.
+As every ML algorithm requires input data in the form of features, we should clarify how should the input data be represented.

+ + How do we extract features from raw sources?
+ + Consider to include domain experts to specify what data aspects are most important for the particular ML task.

 ### Offline Evaluation

-Before any implementation of the ML model training, we would need to specify and set up the methods and metrics to evaluate the system prior to deployment.
+Before any implementation of the ML model training, we would need to specify and set up the methods and metrics to evaluate the system before deployment.
 Here we would need to specify:

  + What evaluation metrics should be used?
     + Precision, Recall, F-1 measure.
     + Accuracy.
  + What is the meaning of model prediction errors such as *false positives* and *false negatives*?
  + What is our test data?
- + How big should be our test data to be confident that model performs well?
+ + How big should be our test data to be confident that the ML model performs well?

 ### Decisions